Sagittarius (constellation): Other deep sky objects

 Messier 54 was the first globular cluster found that is outside the Milky Way.

 In 1999 a violent outburst at V4641 Sgr was thought to have revealed the location of the closest known black hole to Earth, but later investigation increased its estimated distance by a factor of 15.
-The complex radio source Sagittarius A is also in Sagittarius, near its western boundary with Ophiuchus.
+The complex radio source Sagittarius A is also located in Sagittarius, near its western boundary with Ophiuchus.
 Astronomers believe that one of its components, known as Sagittarius A*, is associated with a supermassive black hole at the center of the galaxy, with a mass of 2.6 million solar masses.
 Although not visible to the naked eye, Sagittarius A* is located off the top of the spout of the Teapot asterism.
 The Sagittarius Dwarf Elliptical Galaxy is located just outside the Milky Way.

 Baade's Window is an area with very little obscuring dust that shows objects closer to the Milky Way's center than would normally be visible.
 NGC 6522, magnitude 8.6, and NGC 6528, magnitude 9.5, are both globular clusters visible through Baade's Window.
 20,000 and 24,000 light-years from Earth, with Shapley classes of VI and V respectively, both are moderately concentrated at their cores.
 NGC 6528 is closer to the galactic core at an approximate distance of 2,000 light-years.

 2MASS-GC02, also known as Hurt 2, is a globular cluster at a distance of about 16 thousand light-years from Earth.
 It was discovered in 2000 by Joselino Vasquez, and confirmed by a team of astronomers under the leadership of R. J. Hurt at 2MASS.

-Exploration
+Asterisms

+Dipper

+Five of the stars in the Teapot asterism – Lambda, Phi, Sigma, Tau and Zeta Sagittarii – form a ladle shape, called the Milk Dipper in the West.
+In Chinese astronomy, these stars plus Mu Sagittarii are also called the Dipper (斗, Dou), or the Southern Dipper (南斗, Nandou) in contrast to the Northern Dipper.
+It is the eighth of the Twenty-Eight Mansions.
+The IAU Working Group on Star Names (WGSN) has adopted the name Nandou for Phi Sagittarii.